Joystick module with Arduino.

 Step 5

+OK, now you can test this project.
 The following is a project using the Arduino Nano.
 It uses a serial monitor to view the joystick module readings.
-The circuit diagram and code are given below as the components and other details are described above.
+The circuit diagram and code are given below.

 Circuit diagram